Keel-io/automator/README.md

 ## Security

 It's a great practice to create a separate Postgres user that Automator uses.
-Once created, you can restrict which tables it has access to (see tutorial)[https://www.tutorialspoint.com/postgresql/postgresql_privileges.htm].
+Once created, you can restrict which tables it has access to [see tutorial](https://www.tutorialspoint.com/postgresql/postgresql_privileges.htm).

 ## Package